isomerpages/moe-rgsperl/_about-us/Professional Development.md

 variant: tiptap
 ---
 <h2>Professional Development in RGS: Nurturing The Adept Teacher of The Highly Able Girl</h2>
-<p>One of the strategic goals of the school is to be a world-class institution
-for the education of gifted and talented girls, recognised locally and internationally.</p>
-<p>In line with this, the RGS Professional Development Plan-2 (PDP-2) aims
+<p>The RGS Professional Development Plan-2 (PDP-2) aims to develop and retain
-to develop and retain staff with the necessary competencies and dispositions to cultivate professional discourse and viewpoints that engage, create and challenge learning.
+staff with the necessary competencies and dispositions to cultivate professional discourse and viewpoints that engage, create and challenge learning.
 An ongoing review process ensures constant feedback, analysis and refinement of the quality of teaching.</p>
 <h3>Professional Learning of RGS Education Officers</h3>
 <p>Definition: Professional Development Plan and Professional Learning</p>
 <p><u>Professional Development Plan</u> refers to the overall, whole-school